jolandanguyen/rant-and-chill/README.md

 ## Rant & Chill

-A little side project experimenting with frontend development.
+A little side project experimenting with frontend and backend development.
 This is a fun discussion community forum that lets anyone and everyone chat about anything.
 Create an account and customise your profile by adding a profile pic :) Start a thread or comment on other existing threads.
 Have fun!

 #### Feature include